paulrzcz/cloud/README.md

 This is the test of distributed-process library on "real-life" task

+# Network topology configuration

+Due to test nature of this solution, the simple node list is kept in the app/src/NodeList.hs.
+_Please modify it before run!_

 # Catches and non-clarities
 * Each message contains a deterministic random number n ∈ (0, 1].
   * There is no distribution of random number.
 In order to optimize the goal (higher value is better), the distribution could be \delta(x-1).